Police capture suspect in Atlanta medical practice shooting

 “I hope the city, the region, rests easy that he is in custody, but I also hope that we will stay vigilant to continue to look at a future where individuals who shouldn’t have a gun in possession won’t have one, and also that individuals are brought to justice, and also that we deal with these things that are mental health or easy access to guns," Dickens said.

-After getting information that the shooter may have entered Cobb County, investigators checked surveillance and traffic cameras, and found that the vehicle that appeared to be the one he was driving had entered Cobb County around 12:30 p.m., Cobb County police Sgt.
-Wayne Delk said.

-That discovery set off a massive search in the county just northwest of Atlanta.
+Cobb County Police Chief Stuart VanHoozer said technology played a huge role in finding the suspected shooter, saying even as recently as four years ago they may not have been able to find him so quickly.
+He said the department had acquired some technology tools and those along with the Department of Transportation’s cameras and community members calling with information, led to the arrest.

+“Those tools are really what got us the clues that we we needed to make this successful — and the people getting those clues,” VanHoozer said.

-Delk said Atlanta police recovered the vehicle in a parking garage near the Battery, a mixed-use development that is next to the stadium where the Atlanta Braves play.
+The pickup truck was found in a parking garage near the Battery, a mixed-use development that is next to the stadium where the Atlanta Braves play.
+Video aired by WSB-TV showed Patterson was arrested near a tennis court and swimming pool in a wooded condominium complex about a half-mile (less than a kilometer) to the north.

-Crime Stoppers was offering a reward of up to $10,000 for information leading to the arrest and indictment of the suspect.

 Around the time of the shooting, Cassidy Hale, a medical device representative, said she was driving to the facility to check on a machine in the building’s 12th floor outpatient surgery center.